SimformSolutionsPvtLtd/tesseract-OCR-iOS-demo/README.md

 Caution
 Site traffic
 ```
-- This is a mistake in output due to symbol.
+- This is a mistake in output due to a symbol.

-### Copyright

-Copyright © 2014-2019 Simform Solutions, Inc. All worldwide rights reserved.